Admission & Financial Aid

 - Don’t buy on impulse.
 Before you make purchase, consider if you have room for it in your budget.

 - Don’t carry your debit and credit cards with you when you shouldn’t be buying.
 You can't use them if you don't bring them!

 - Use cash.
 Take out the amount of cash you have budgeted for the week and put that in your wallet.
 Now you can see how much money is left to spend that week.
 When it's gone, you are done spending.

 If you still find yourself going over budget you may need to take a look at needs vs. wants.

-Now that you have gained control of your finances remember to continue following your plan.
-You need to make necessary updates to your budget as your needs and wants change over time.
+Once you have gained control of your finances, continue following your money plan.
+As your circumstances change, you will need to make updates.
+Your budget, needs and wants will change over time.